Yoctol/bottender/docs/the-basics-session.md

 ### Debug State in Console Mode

-In ["Console Mode"](the-basics-console-mode.md), you can leverage the convenient built-in command - `/state` to help you debugging you state transition:
+In [Console Mode](the-basics-console-mode.md), you can leverage the convenient built-in command - `/state` to help you debug you state transition:

 ```
 You > /state
 ```

-This command formats the state with `JSON.stringify()` and send the result as a bot message to you:
+The `/state` command formats the state with `JSON.stringify()` and send the result as a bot message to you:

 ```
 Bot > { "count": 1 }